taskworld/aws-es-kibana/README.md

 This is the solution for accessing your cluster if you have [configured access policies](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-createupdatedomains.html#es-createdomain-configure-access-policies) for your ES domain

+## Changes in this fork

+- Added integration with OpenID Connect

 ## Usage

 Install the npm module